AgnostiqHQ/covalent/doc/source/api/executors/awslambda.rst

             ]
         }

-[Terraform](https://www.terraform.io/) can be used to spin up the required resources for this executor and users can use the snippet as a starting point
+Users can use the following `Terraform <https://www.terraform.io/>`_ snippet as a starting point to spin up the required resources

 .. code-block:: terraform